 Until recently, exchanging property for an unsecured private annuity allowed you to spread out any capital gain realized, deferring capital gains tax.
 However, this tax benefit has generally been eliminated.
 If you're considering a private annuity, be sure to talk to a tax professional.

 Strategy 5: Self-canceling installment notes.

 A self-canceling installment note (SCIN) allows you to transfer the business to the buyer in exchange for a promissory note.
 The buyer must make a series of payments to you under that note.
 A provision in the note states that at your death, the remaining payments will be canceled.
 SCINs provide for a lifetime income stream and avoidance of gift tax and estate tax similar to private annuities.
 Unlike private annuities, SCINs give you a security interest in the transferred business.

 A family limited partnership can also assist in transferring your business interest to family members.
 First, you establish a partnership with both general and limited partnership interests.
 Then, you transfer the business to this partnership.
 You retain the general partnership interest for yourself, allowing you to maintain control over the day-to-day operation of the business.
 Over time, you gift the limited partnership interest to family members.
 The value of the gifts may be eligible for valuation discounts as a minority interest and for lack of marketability.
 If so, you may successfully transfer much of your business to your heirs at significant transfer tax savings.

 Strategy 7: Do additional research.

 Not all options will appropriate for your particular circumstances.
-It is important to conduct additional research to ensure the best strategy for your situation, and consult professionals as necessary.
+It is important to conduct additional research and seek professional advice to ensure the best strategy for your situation, and consult professionals as necessary.
 Several additional sources on this topic include: